 Although the short-letter brief is, indeed, short.
 It delivers accurate and specific insights about the goals, the campaign, and about the product itself.
 That keeps the agency focused; the creative team will never have to second-guess what the client wants.

-2- The Straightforward Copy Brief
+2- How to Write a Creative Brief: The Straightforward Copy Brief

 The straightforward copy brief falls midway between the short-letter brief and the full-letter one.
 Naturally, it includes more details than the previous one.
 It’s also the most common one; the one to two page document.